Best learn to read apps

 High chairs are useful for when your baby start eating solid food.
 They provide a safe place for your baby to sit when they eat.
 However, there are many variations in the market, and making a choice is difficult, but worry not, in this guide we will help you get the right one for your baby.1 – Graco Table2Table Premier Fold 7 in 1 Convertible High Chair+Foldable+Suitable for long term use-No wheels on rear legs-Expensive 2 – Fisher-Price SpaceSaver High Chair+Accommodates larger babies+Space saving-Requires another chair 3 – IKEA Antilop High Chair+Easy to clean+Affordable+Lightweight-Footrest not included-Non-foldable-Non-reclinable 4 – Stokke Tripp Trapp Chair Baby Set Cushion & Tray Set+Converts into a regular chair+Sleek design-Expensive-Cushion not included 5 – 4moms High Chair+Tray attachment+Removable foam inserts-Not reclinable-Not suitable for smaller babies

-• Best Maternity Belts
+• Best Toddler Toothpaste

 • Top worries of new parents